-- If your application is successful, you’ll have the money and can start your project in early October (if we receive all the information required from you and your Supporting Organisation).
+- If your application is successful, you’ll have the money and can start your project around the end of October (if we receive all the information required from you and your Supporting Organisation).
 We’ll be keeping in touch with you through your project journey.

 - You’ll also be invited to join a group visit to gather inspiration from Wakehurst, Kew’s wild botanic garden in Sussex.
-This will take place in October.
+This will take place in late October/early November.
 We will make travel arrangements and cover the cost of a coach from London.
 The date will be arranged closer to the time, so unfortunately we can’t guarantee it will suit everyone.

 - Your creative work needs to be finished by the 22nd February 2021 and safely packaged ready for transport.
 Please pay for packaging using your grant money.
 Grow Wild will then arrange (and pay for) your piece to transported to 70 St Mary Axe.

 - You and/or your Supporting Organisation will need to be available for us to collect your piece prior to the exhibition.
 You should also be free to attend an open evening of the exhibition on Friday 12th March 2021.

 Please follow our creative guidelines below.
 This will help us display your artwork safely and with enough space and facilities.
 It could be a sculpture, painting, photograph, collage, pottery…something we haven’t thought of yet!
 Let your imagination run riot!